The ins and outs of period sex (yes, even mess-free)

 Turning up the tunes?
 Remember, not all period sex playlists are created equal.
 Here’s a link to our favorite playlist to climax to.
 If you’re making your own, be sure to throw in The Weeknd, Rihanna, and Usher to really get things going.

 Looking for extra inspo?
 Listen to Sexologist Dr. Jess O’Reilly deep dive into seduction, foreplay, and dirty talk tips on this episode of the Sex Talk With My Mom podcast.

 Period sex can be messy—we won’t pretend it’s not.
 But if crime scenes aren’t your thing, there are ways to make this experience far more cleanly.

 Let’s talk tools: Tools are your friend.
 Consider laying a dark-colored towel on the bed beneath you.
 Or investing in some patterned sheets that can hide any odd stains that may occur.
-If you want to avoid mess altogether, try the Flex Disc™.
+If you want to avoid the mess altogether, try the Flex Disc™.
 It’s a menstrual product that sits above the vaginal canal (in the vaginal fornix) and allows for mess-free period sex.
-Yep, no clean up necessary.
+Yep, no clean-up necessary.

 (PS: Trying to remove a menstrual disc immediately after sex might be tricky for some.
 Why?
 Because sexual activity can actually cause your cervix to shift position and make your vaginal canal double in length – making that disc harder to reach!
 Crazy, right?!
 So we recommend waiting about thirty minutes to an hour after sex before you remove the disc.
 Who wants to cuddle?)